freezer333/ramapo/source/courses/cmps369/index.md

 **Required**

-## Course Materials - Required Programs
+## Course Materials - Programming Environment
 This course will require you to write HTML, CSS, and JavaScript code.
 A simple text editor is all that is necessary, however installing a good programming editor is highly recommended.
 In addition, you will also need to install Node.js.
-Node.js, along with many programming text editors, are available on all major operating systems (Windows, Mac OS X, Linux).
+Node.js is available on all major operating systems (Windows, Mac OS X, Linux).

 It is highly recommended that you have access to your own computer to do your development on, most machines in college labs will not have Node.js installed.
 However, for assignments only dealing with client-side programming, you may be able to use any machine in the labs.

-## Course Materials - Program Editors
-While your basic text editor will allow you to write HTML/CSS and JavaScript, it can be quite error prone without an editor that supports automatic indentation and syntax highlighting.
+While your basic text editor will allow you to write HTML/CSS and JavaScript, it can be quite error prone without automatic indentation and syntax highlighting.
 There are many possibilities.

 - [Sublime Text](http://www.sublimetext.com/) - runs on Windows, Mac OSX, Linux.
 (Note, the free trial works forever...)
 - [Github's Atom](https://atom.io/) - runs on Windows, Mac OSX, Linux.
 Free.